PetroIvaniuk/llms-tools/README.md

 - [AI Speech Classifier](https://beta.elevenlabs.io/blog/ai-speech-classifier/), [Demo](https://beta.elevenlabs.io/ai-speech-classifier) - detect whether an audio clip was created using ElevenLab

 ### Other
+- [GitPodcast](https://www.gitpodcast.com/) - turn any GitHub repository into an engaging podcast in seconds
 - [Qwen2-Audio](https://qwenlm.github.io/blog/qwen2-audio) - capable of accepting audio and text inputs and generating text outputs
 - [Neutone Morpho](https://neutone.ai/morpho) - pre-trained AI models you can transform any incoming audio into the characteristics, or “style”, of the sounds that the model is based on
 - [Lazybird](https://www.lazybird.app/) - AI-powered voice over generator – perfect for videos, podcasts, audiobooks, and educational content